Neurona Therapeutics

 Series A in 2021

-CytoKi Pharma ApS is a discovery-stage biotechnology company based in Værløse, Denmark, founded in 2019.
-The company focuses on developing innovative treatments for diseases with significant unmet medical needs, particularly those resulting from epithelial injury.
-CytoKi Pharma is currently in the pre-clinical stage and is advancing its lead program, which involves an engineered long-acting IL-22 protein licensed from a major pharmaceutical entity.
-IL-22 is a crucial cytokine that plays a vital role in the immune system's response to tissue injury, acting as a signal for survival and recovery.
-By harnessing the therapeutic potential of this modified IL-22 protein, CytoKi Pharma aims to address the challenges posed by organ injuries and improve patient outcomes in affected populations.
+Cytoki Pharma ApS is a biotechnology company based in Værløse, Denmark, founded in 2019.
+The company is focused on developing innovative treatments for diseases with significant unmet medical needs, particularly those related to epithelial injuries.
+As a pre-clinical entity, Cytoki Pharma's lead program centers on an engineered long-acting IL-22 protein, which has been licensed from a major pharmaceutical company.
+IL-22 plays a crucial role in the immune response, acting as a signal for tissue survival and repair following injury.
+By harnessing the therapeutic potential of this cytokine, Cytoki Pharma aims to create effective solutions for organ injuries and improve patient outcomes in conditions that currently lack adequate treatment options.

 Synendos Therapeutics